imballinst/oas-typescript/docs/docs/nodejs-server-stubs/01-concepts.md

 }
 ```

 So, what we're doing here is that, we specify an in-memory database for a list of pets.
 Then, when someone wants to add a pet, we check first in the database if there's a pet with an existing pet or not.
-If it exists, then return a response with status `405` an empty object.
-We need to return an empty object because otherwise, Koa will deduce it as `204 No Content` instead.
+If it exists, then return a response with status `405` and an error object.
+In the OpenAPI specification used, all fields of the error objects are optional, so we can pass an empty object instead.

 There's that!
-With `@oas-typescript/koa`, you will cut a lot of time implementing a server.
-With an OpenAPI 3.0 Specification, all you need are only implementing the security process and the controllers.
-By going design-first, we also prevent specification and actual server response mismatch.
+With `@oas-typescript` server stubs, you will cut a lot of time implementing a server.
+Given an OpenAPI 3.0 Specification, all you need are only implementing the security middleware, controllers, and a simplified entry server.
+On top of that, by going design-first, we also prevent specification and actual server response mismatch.